belech/backstage-analytics-module-umami/README.md

-# Analytics Module: Umami Analytics
+# Backstage Analytics Module: Umami Analytics

 This plugin provides an opinionated implementation of the Backstage Analytics API for [umami](https://umami.is/).